jeffinnes/obsidian-work-vault/Weekly To-do list.md

 ---
 ## Next week’s planned and rollover items

+- [ ] Get Twilio Auths signed
+- [ ] Computer use discussion with Daniel
-- [ ] Let Melanie know about her Backstock Log requests
+- [x] Let Melanie know about her Backstock Log requests
 - [ ] Pins for some kind of little tangible rewards
 - [ ] Set Sabrina up with PowerBI
     - [ ] Share the templates with her